jaydenwhite-us/logs/benn/programmer_analyst.md

 2018-11-01 to 2020-06-30
 Business Analyst & Programmer (Intern), Bennington College

-- Member of IT department (~1.7 billion dollar budget).
+- Member of IT department (~1.7 million dollar budget).
 - Reported to CIO.
 Spearheaded new data projects.
 - Mined campus printing data to improve asset deployment and foster sustainable printing practices.